I’m a Pro at Spotting Nail Trends Before They Take Off—5 I Know Will Dominate Well Into 2025

 2. 3D Accents

-We recently rounded up some of our favourite 3D nail designs, and according to Streets, these manicures are bang on trend for winter.
+We recently rounded up some of our favorite 3D nail designs, and according to Streets, these manicures are on trend for winter.
 "There’s a style for everyone, from subtle to statement-making with 3D gel design manicures continuing to be super popular this season," she says.
-"Whether it’s molten metal sculpted shapes, oversized crystal embellishments or a combination of designs it’s a great opportunity for self expression and creating an eye-catching nail look."
+"Whether it’s molten metal sculpted shapes, oversized crystal embellishments, or a combination of designs it’s a great opportunity for self-expression and creating an eye-catching nail look."

 I don't know about you, but I'm loving these 3D bow designs for the festive season.